mbarker84/css-irl-eleventy/src/posts/building-a-greener-web.md

 When many people pool their resources towards a shared goal, it becomes a movement.
 Communities like [ClimateAction.tech](https://climateaction.tech/) are growing and becoming stronger through their members sharing knowledge and spurring each other on.
 To use a climate-adjacent analogy, I recycle, not because I believe that me individually sorting my tins and plastics makes a big difference, but because it can _only_ work if we do it collectively.

+[This article](https://hotorcool.org/hc-posts/debunking-the-false-choice-between-individual-behavior-change-and-systems-change/) from the think tank [Hot or Cool](https://hotorcool.org) raises many good points about how individual action _and_ systematic change are both important:

+> In any society, individuals drive social norms that make up the collective culture.
+For instance, cultural revolutions don’t happen because of systems change; they happen when a group of people voice a compelling story that propagates across society and becomes a social norm.

 ### There’s always more that can be done

 I’m not _just_ talking about optimising a blog that attracts a few hundred visitors (although that itself is still worth doing).
 Taking Netflix as an example — as several people mentioned streaming a Netflix video as an activity that would arguably have a worse impact than a 2MB website: Netflix, is in fact, a website.
 According to Netflix’s own [sustainability report](https://s22.q4cdn.com/959853165/files/doc_downloads/2021/03/2020-SASB-Report_FINAL.pdf), the company uses 100% renewable energy for its internet services.
 That’s great, but I’d be willing to bet there’s much more they could do too.
 What about the energy used by users’ devices?
 By optimising their content they could have an impact here too.
 Of course, we should always be mindful of corporate greenwashing, and take every claim with a pinch of salt.